 What do you think of modern Disney movies, as opposed to Disney Animated Classics?
-How about the way they are drawn?
+Do you like how they are drawn?

 Um, you know, I’ve got nothing bad to say.
 But well, I will tell you one thing.
 One thing I do miss is that I think that they used to have better music.

 I don’t know, I saw Mulan, I thought it was cute, you know.

 No, I actually don’t know.
 Anyway, researchers say that we are increasingly losing our ability to handwrite because we are typing all the time.
 Do you think this is also affecting the way we draw?